omar-sharif03/Bangla-Language-Processing-BLP/Sentiment Analysis of Bengali Texts on Online Restaurant Reviews/README.md

 **Google Scholar:** [Paper Link](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&authuser=1&q=+Sentiment+Analysis+of+Bengali+Texts+on+Online+Restaurant+Reviews+Using+Multinomial+Na%C4%B1ve+Bayes&btnG=)

-**We will release the code and dataset of this work as soon as possible**
+**We will release the code and dataset of this work as soon as possible.
+You may take a look on the book review classification code**

 ## Abstract
 Recently, determining the customer impression is